 Clinical teachers are allowed three (3) days of absences to be used due to illness, to attend job fairs and to interview for positions.
+The EPP may reduce the clinical teaching assignment up to 5 full days fewer than the minimum required days due to maternity leave and military leave (contact the Field Office for additional information).

-In the case of emergency, clinical teachers will be required to submit documentation with regard to each absence.
 If a clinical teacher is scheduled to teach and is absent, the clinical teacher must have all lessons and materials ready for the cooperating teacher to use in the same way that teachers must have lessons and materials ready for a substitute.
 This may necessitate the clinical teacher delivering lesson plans and materials to the school or the cooperating teacher prior to the beginning of any classes on the day of the absence.